open-telemetry/opentelemetry-collector-contrib/exporter/sapmexporter/README.md

 # SAPM Exporter

-SAPM exports builds on the Jaeger proto and adds additional batching on top.
+The SAPM exporter builds on the Jaeger proto and adds additional batching on top.
 This allows the collector to export traces from multiples nodes/services in a single batch.
-SAPM proto and some useful related utilities can be found [here](https://github.com/signalfx/sapm-proto/).
+The SAPM proto and some useful related utilities can be found [here](https://github.com/signalfx/sapm-proto/).

 ## Configuration